RENOLEVES/sumo-traffic-py/README.md

 generateVisualsTraci.py : Collects vehicle data and saves it to a database for future visualization.

-<label> CreateElement.py </label>
+<label> NetHandler.py </label>
-Contains basic functions for creating SUMO elements
+Contains basic functions for creating and handling SUMO network elements.

+<label> Verbose.py </label>
+Contains functions to detail current step of another programs process.

 <label><h2> Pre-Built Functions </h2></label>
 Note: All folders and files are located in the 'bin' directory <br/>